Georgia Veterans Benefits

 Scholarship is for Georgia Guardsman/Reservist (or the spouse/child of one) who is a combat veteran deployed on/after 1 Feb 2003.

-Find colleges in Georgia with our School Finder.
-Use the filters to sort schools by state.
+> Find VA-approved colleges and universities in Georgia with our School Finder.

 Housing Benefits for Georgia Veterans